irembekdemir/beginner-projects/README.md

-#  C# Learning Projects Repository
+#Learning Projects Repository

 ##  Overview

-This repository contains my **C# practice projects and exercises** created while learning process.
+This repository contains my **C#.
+Python, Java practice projects and exercises** created while learning process.

 The goal of this repository is to improve my skills in:
 - C# programming fundamentals